 The crux of the issue is the blood oxygen sensor in these watches, which Masimo believes Apple has infringed on its patent.
 Since the Apple Watch SE doesn’t have that sensor, it’s not affected by this lawsuit and can continue to be sold without issue.
 It also doesn’t affect watches from other brands.

 For his part, Masimo CEO Joe Kiani praised the ruling and said it made things clear.
-In October, the CEO said that “even the world’s largest companies are not above the law.”
-At that time, Masimo also sought an injunction against the sale of the Apple Watch Series 6, but was unsuccessful.
+In October, the CEO said that “even the biggest companies in the world are not above the law.”
+At that time, Masimo also tried to seek an injunction against the sale of the Apple Watch Series 6 but was unsuccessful.

-This would significantly impact Apple’s sales during the crucial Christmas season.
-However, there is a glimmer of hope for Apple in the form of President Joe Biden being able to exercise his veto power by December 25.
+This would significantly impact Apple's sales during the crucial Christmas season.
+However, there is a glimmer of hope for Apple as President Joe Biden could exercise his veto power by December 25th.
 If that happens, Apple could continue selling the watch as if nothing happened.

 Source link